Course Content and Outcome Guide for MUS 158D

 - Special Fee:

 Course DescriptionProvides an opportunity for instrumentalists to practice and perform.
 Includes conducted and coached rehearsals for public performance.
 Covers performance practice and repertory for chamber orchestra and small ensembles.
 Requires the ability to read music.
-Prerequisite: MUS 158C.
+Prerequisites: MUS 158C.
 Audit available.

 Intended Outcomes for the course